oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-5-workload-deployment.md

   timeout    = 300
 }
 ```

-It is as well possible to deploy multiple applications for your service in repeating the code fragment as follows:
+It's also possible to deploy multiple applications for your service in repeating the code fragment as follows:

 ```terraform
 resource "helm_release" "<application_2>" {
   depends_on = [oci_containerengine_node_pool.oke_node_pool]